Real estate comps: How to find them

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Real estate comparables – known as comps for short – are one of the most important tools used to determine how much a home is worth.
-Whether you’re trying to price your home for sale, buy a new one or just gauge how much home equity you’ve accumulated, here’s a rundown of everything you need to know about comps, how to find them and the role they play in assessing value.
+Real estate comparables — known as comps for short — are one of the most important tools used to determine how much a home is worth.
+Whether you’re trying to price your home for sale, buy a new one or just gauge how much home equity you’ve accumulated, here’s a rundown of everything you need to know about real estate comps and how to find them.

 Some of the key factors that are generally considered when identifying comps include:

 - Size or square footage

 - Property style and age

 All it takes to find appropriate real estate comps is a little bit of research.
 Here’s how to go about it in five easy steps:

 To find appropriate comps for a home — whether it’s one you want to sell or want to buy — your first step is to get clear on the property.
 Make a list of all the details that define it, such as where it’s located, its size, how much land it sits on, the number of bedrooms and bathrooms, amenities and any special finishes or upgrades.

 To drill down even further, identify other factors that could also impact the home’s value, such as the school district it’s in or its proximity to public transit or parks.